raindropio/help/docs/using/backups/index.md

 ---

 You do not need to create any special backups of your Raindrop.io items, all data is **securely stored** in the cloud.
-But backups can be handy when you **need to restore** some accidentialy deleted collections or bookmarks.
+But backups can be handy when you **need to restore** some accidentally deleted collections or bookmarks.
 Or transfer data to browser or third-party service.

 ## Downloading a backup